Altinn/altinn-studio-docs/content/notifications/explanation/send-condition/_index.nb.md

 ### Request

 The API client in Altinn Notifications will send a GET request to the provided endpoint with a bearer token.
-The token will be a Maskinporten token containing Digitaliseringsdirektoratet's organization number as a part of the consumer claim and and the scope `altinn:system/notifications.condition.check`.
+The token will be a Maskinporten token that includes Digitaliseringsdirektoratet's organization number as part of the consumer claim, along with the scope `altinn:system/notifications.condition.check`.

 - **Method:** GET
 - **Headers:**